 What Susan Miller's Fans Want So Much

 What do these fans want so badly?
 Each month Miller posts for each sign a long and detailed astro-forecast ending with a summary.
 Like no other astrologer she calls her readers "dear" and in a warm and intimate way encourages and advises them about the month's eclipses, lunations, retrogrades, and planetary aspects.
 Her sparkling writing talent was noted by previous employers Disney and ABC.com.

 In July 2014 a Miller devotee expressed anger on Reddit about Miller's many excuses, which have included her IT team's vacations and her own eye trouble and a broken wrist.
 Others posted that Susan is not ill but merely stirring up attention and making more money through fans' repeated visits to her site.
 Some point out that the September delay coincided with the release of a new paid AstrologyZone app and that Miller might have been cleverly forcing fans to leave the website and buy the app.

 On September 5, 2014, Susan posted to her Facebook account her first update since August 18: "The medicine I am taking is made to resist my immunity, so I caught something.
 I am working as hard as I can, I will try to get it done over the weekend.
 I am doing the very best I can, but I am struggling. . ."
 Fans grumbled until they finally got their 'scopes on September 13.

 What Does It Mean?

-This tempest proves only how people habituate to astrological forecasts, turning to them to inspire hopes, ease fear, and provide a semblance of order and control.
-The public fuss/scandal erupting after a few days' deprivation shows what happens when habit is bred with demands for instant gratification: People think they are entitled to these horoscopes.
+This tempest, the astro-scandal of 2014, proves how people habituate to astrological forecasts, turning to them to inspire hopes, ease fear, and provide a semblance of order and control.
+The public fuss erupting after a few days' deprivation shows what happens when habit is bred with expectations of instant gratification: The complainers -- many of them New Yorkers, according to "Dude, Where's My Horoscope?" -- felt entitled to these horoscopes.